Make your party food preparation a breeze with this 10-minute festive Holiday Cheese and Olive Wreath Appetizer!

 This gorgeous appetizer platter takes one trip to the store and 10 minutes to arrange!

 Start with a round serving dish.
-I used a 10-inch quiche dish I’ve had for years, but a dish like this one would work beautifully, too.
+I used a 10-inch quiche dish I've had for years, but any round low dish will work, too.
 Choose something larger for a big crowd, smaller for a more intimate group.

 Pick up a few kinds of fresh herbs.
 I bought dill, rosemary, mint and sage, only because they were the ones that looked the most fresh.